 - What are the local facilities, including schools (if appropriate)?

 - What is your budget, and do you have your deposit?

 - Seeking advice from your solicitor before committing to anything

 - Check that the landlord has any necessary licences in place

-- Check that the property is safe regarding gas and electrical appliances etc
+- Check that the property is save regarding gas and electrical appliances etc

 - Check the Council Tax band.
 You are liable for payment of Council Tax